tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Entities/Entity.md

 ### errors

-Array of errors, for example, register validations errors
+Array of validation and other errors.

 ```php
 private array $errors